 Best Time for Whale Watching in San Diego

-To find out what all those wonderful creatures look like up close (and what they look like when you see them from a whale watching boat), check out the California Whale Watching Guide.
+To find out what all those wonderful creatures look like up close (and what they look like when you see them from a whale watching boat), check out the California whale watching guide.

-Whale Watching Cruises from San Diego
+Whale Watching Cruises From San Diego

 These are listed in rough order based on reader reviews online:

 - Xplore Offshore: This company uses a specially-built "ocean raft" that's closer to the water and goes faster than the bigger whale-watching boats - so you can go further from shore.
 One look at their videos and you may be hooked.